P10r10/criminal_system/readme.md

 # This project implements a small scale Criminal Information System
-All faces, names, events or other info available on the database are fictitious, random or AI generated.
+All faces, names, events or other info available in the database are fictitious, random or AI-generated.
 They are ment for testing purposes only.

 # Pré-requisitos:
 - Ter **python** e **node.js** instalados no SO